 - Turn dough out onto a floured surface.
 Roll to coat with flour.
 Cover with a cloth.
 Let rise for 10 minutes.
 Knead for 5 minutes or until smooth.
 Place in a greased deep pan, turning to coat.
 Cover with wax paper and cloth.
 Let rise in a warm place for 3 hours until doubled in size.
 Punch down.
 Knead a few times.

-- Brush tops with milk or egg wash.
-Sprinkle generously with sesame seeds.
-Bake at 325 for 25 minutes.
-If loaves are large, bake for 35 minutes until golden brown.
+- Preheat oven to 325.
+Brush tops of loaves with milk or egg wash and sprinkle generously with sesame seeds.
+Bake for 25 minutes.
+(If loaves are on the large side, they may need 35 minutes for golden brown.)
 Loaf will sound hollow when tapped.
 If loaves brown too quickly, cover loosely with foil.
-Remove from pans.
-Cool.
+Remove from pans and cool.